fylgja/site/src/components/scroll-slider.md

 preview: "scroll-slider.png"
 ---

-This CSS slider component allows you to make sliders with eas.
-And no requirements to any Javascript.
+This CSS slider component allows you to make sliders with ease, and has no requirements to any Javascript.

-The only reason to add some additional Javascript, Would be to add extra supporting functions.
+The only reason to add some additional Javascript, would be to add extra supporting functions.

 Like a navigation and a active state.

 ## Installation